 Name Date

 Department Reviewer

 Special Assignment

-(e.g., Director of the Speak special assignment involve assignment, negotiated wit teaching, professional acti supervisory responsibility performance criteria detai we the performance of a faculty member with a special assignment using Intensive Program).
-The review should explain the nature of the ed, which will justify the percentage weighting for the special with the dean or direct supervisor, in addition to the weightings for wity, and service as noted in §6.2.
-The person with immediate for the special assignment should speak specifically to the led in the faculty member's original letter of appointment.
-The special review should be attached to the faculty member's annual performance
+(e.g., Director of the Speak special assignment involve assignment, negotiated wit teaching, professional acti supervisory responsibility performance criteria detail w the performance of a faculty member with a special assignment ing Intensive Program).
+The review should explain the nature of the d, which will justify the percentage weighting for the special in the dean or direct supervisor, in addition to the weightings for vity, and service as noted in §6.2.
+The person with immediate for the special assignment should speak specifically to the ed in the faculty member's original letter of appointment.
+The special eview should be attached to the faculty member's annual performance

-• mmentary is honest and accurate to the best of my knowledge and ments can be substantiated and are either my own or are attributed
+- nmentary is honest and accurate to the best of my knowledge and nents can be substantiated and are either my own or are attributed

 Signature of Reviewer

-Commentary on the individual dual's performance with respect to the special assignment:
+Commentary on the indivi dual's performance with respect to the special assignment:

-ion, which my supervisor has discussed with me.
-I (do/do a letter of exception regarding this evaluation to the dean for my file.
+on, which my supervisor has discussed with me.
+I (do/do letter of exception regarding this evaluation to the dean for my file.

-Faculty Member's Signatu re Date
+Faculty Member's Signatu Date